Okay…okay… I know what you’re probably thinking…

-This genius idea was made famous by 3 star Michelin chef Tim Raue of Berlin.
-In his book, he describes accidentally tasting banana and brussel sprouts together while running through the dessert and hot sections of his restaurant.
+This odd but genius flavour combination was made famous by 3-star Michelin chef Tim Raue of Berlin.
+In his book My Way, he describes accidentally tasting banana and Brussels sprouts together while running through the dessert and hot sections of his restaurant.

 To his surprise, a brand new and delicious flavour combination was born.